How to Dismantle a Freestanding Wardrobe In 7 Steps

 • Start with the top panel, unscrewing it from the side panels while someone supports it.

 • Next, remove the side panels, which are often fixed to the bottom panel with cam lock fasteners (the circular pieces that lock screws in place).
-Use a screwdriver or Allen key to loosen these.
+Use a screwdriver to loosen these.

 • Finally, remove the bottom panel.